obnoxiousnerd/obnerd.in/views/posts/assigning-equal-amount-of-tasks-among-people.md

 ---
-title: "Assigning equal amount of tasks among people"
+title: 'Assigning equal amount of tasks among people'
-description: "Post about some code that assigns m number of tasks to n people, considering that everyone gets equal amount of tasks."
+description: 'Post about some code that assigns m number of tasks to n people, considering that everyone gets equal amount of tasks.'
 date: 2022-02-26
 tags:
   - snippets